1/2 Ton, 3/4 Ton, 1 Ton Trucks: What Does It All Mean?

 How much can a 1-ton truck tow?

-A 1-ton truck can tow up to 36,000 pounds based on its powertrain.
-Generally, a diesel powertrain will allow the truck to tow on the higher end of the range.
+A 1-ton truck generally can tow up to 36,000 pounds, dependent on the powertrain.
+More specifically, a diesel powertrain typically allows the truck to achieve this higher towing capacity.
+Always consult the owner's manual of the specific model and configuration for the most accurate towing capabilities.

 Can a ½ ton truck haul a fifth wheel?